-If a completed assisted living home or adult host home's report of inspection or investigation may affect its certification, Residential Licensing sends the completed report to SDS' Provider Certification and Compliance unit.
+If a completed assisted living home's report of inspection or investigation may affect its certification, Residential Licensing sends the completed report to SDS' Provider Certification and Compliance unit.
 These reports are reviewed and considered during the provider's renewal of certification process.

 SDS also monitors other types of certified home and community-based waiver service providers who offer assistance with self-administration of medication through the provider's application or renewal of certification process.
-Monitoring takes place through the provider's application or renewal of certification process, provider agency reports, training records, investigative reports, Critical Incident Reporting management, complaints, referrals, and quality assurance investigation, including corrective action plans and sanctions.